 I believe every prospective and graduate student should apply for at least one fellowship per year (assuming you are eligible for any).
-I recently compiled a list of nine portable, broad, lucrative fellowships that prospective PhD students can apply to (sign up below to receive the list).
+I recently compiled a list of nine portable, broad, lucrative fellowships that prospective PhD students can apply to.
 Many on that list plus more fund 1st- or 2nd-year PhD students, and there are fresh funding opportunities for PhD candidates with a clear research focus or who are nearing the ends of their dissertations.

 Why Fellowships Are a Superior Funding Source

 At the graduate level, fellowship funding is usually preferable to assistantship or training grant funding.

 This point may seem unclear until you understand the definition of “work” being used.
 Assistantships are a part-time job and typically require the assistant to work 20 hours/week.
 Fellowships are a type of award, which means that they are not tied to a specific work requirement.
 Fellows are still required to make progress toward completing their degrees, which will of course involve classwork in the early years and research throughout the PhD.
 But students who receive their full stipends from fellowships are excused from doing an assistantship.